websight-io/docs/docs/docs/developers/deployment/linux/index.md

 ## Step 4: Push images to Docker Registry

-In this step, we will start from the project generated in the [Setup guide](../../../developers/setup/) and update the Maven configuration file.
+In this step, we will start with the project generated in the [Setup guide](../../../developers/setup/) and update the Maven configuration file.

-1. Update the `io.fabric8:docker-maven-plugin` plugin configuration in `distribution/pom.xml`.
+1. Update the `io.fabric8:docker-maven-plugin` plugin configuration in `distribution/pom.xml` as follows:
     - Add the following `buildx` extension to _cms_ and _nginx_ images `<build>` sections:
 ```xml
                 <buildx>